-1

 – solajibs

-Jan 10, 2021 at 19:37
+Commented Jan 10, 2021 at 19:37

 • It is very unclear just what you need access to.
 You can legally take pictures of products and use them.
 You can AFAIK (but verify with a lawyer) use the OEMs brochures and infos in reviews without problems.
 If you ask they might give you pictures in format ready for posting or you could dl them from their website.
 You need a business plan if you think you will have differentiating behaviour that will be profitable.
 Try asking a more specific question about just copyright issues without the confusing info.
 And yes if people post they own the copyrights unless you obtain them legally.
-Jan 10, 2021 at 21:07
+Commented Jan 10, 2021 at 21:07

 • And as to product images they would not own rights to them any more than you would unless the OEM granted them the rights.
 But you do not AFAIK (but again verify with a lawyer) need rights to post those pictures in a review.
 And you can always take your own pictures and own the rights to use them.
 But CAVEAT - there might be some unique cases if they had somehow used other protections than copyright although that is rare.
 You really need to see a lawyer not ask for internet opinions.
 Maybe you have a red hot new idea but I do not see how it could work well enough to bother doing.
-Jan 10, 2021 at 21:11
+Commented Jan 10, 2021 at 21:11

 • I'm not sure if your answers are meant for my question since I reiterated that my question is limited to copyright of the content, depending on how the content is sourced.
 Thanks for your time anyway.